-Many of my self-employed friends have told me they would love to get a business card for those same reasons, but don’t believe they qualify because their business is relatively new and makes very little income.
+Many of my self-employed friends have told me they would love to get a business card for those same reasons, but don’t believe they qualify because their business is relatively new and/or makes very little income.

 - Separate your business spending from personal spending, making it easier to find write-offs and deductions when it comes time to filing taxes